Resources & Services

 The escort service is intended to supplement our shuttle transportation service.
-Walking escorts will be provided on the main campus.
+Walking escorts will be provided on campus.
 This includes to and from shuttle stops.
-The purpose of the vehicle escort service is to safely transport students to and from the main campus to residences within the escort service area (see map below).
+The purpose of the vehicle escort service is to safely transport students to and from the Hawk Hill campus to residences within the escort service area (see map below).
 The escort service is not intended to serve as a taxi service.
 Vehicle escorts will be provided (within the service area) to student residences not serviced by the shuttle and student residences on the shuttle schedule during the period when the shuttle does not operate.
 We do not provide transportation to locations outside the service area, such as Center City Philadelphia, Roxborough, Manayunk, Lower Merion, Philadelphia International Airport and 30th Street Train Station.
 The escort service will not transport students from one off-campus location to another off-campus location.
 Escorts will be provided to and from the Overbrook Train Station when the trains are in service and the shuttle bus is not in service.
 The escort service is for safety and not convenience.

 Please note that with the additional safety measures being put in place, students should expect delays and may experience longer wait times than normal for escort services.
 Please allow ample time when traveling on the shuttle and seek alternate transportation options when possible.